 A Field Guide to Getting Lost

-“Being lost” is the state of existence where the surroundings know more about you than you know of it.
-A state where movement needs to be made with skeptical caution but—nevertheless—demands movement.
-Where the embodied experience is one of alertness and openness.
-Where you, as a person, come in contact with strange and ephemeral outlines.
+“Being lost” is the state of existence where your surroundings know more about you than you know of it.
+A state where movement needs to be made with caution and urgency.
+The embodied experience is alert and open.

-Solnit is writing here to highlight the latent powers of being lost.
-The act of making yourself disoriented within an environment, system, or process opens up futures, potentials, and new paths.
-In other words, to find yourself, you must lose yourself first.1 A journey towards knowledge necessarily starts at terra incognita.
+Solnit highlights the power of being lost.
+Being disoriented within an environment opens up new paths.
+In other words, to find yourself, you must lose yourself first.
+A journey towards knowledge starts at “terra incognita”.

 “The lost are often illiterate in this language that is the language of the earth itself.”